vdutts7/Pacman/README.md

 - [ ] ~~Project 5 - Machine learning~~ (I won't do this because it is about neural networks, topic I've already studied at a deeper level)

 ##### Notes
-- Each project has his own folder.
+- Each project is in its own folder.
 For each project, the output of the auto-grader is saved as `autograder.out` inside the project folder.